 Here’s an Instagram hack not many people know: You can actually create albums for photos you like on Instagram - it’s super simple and keeps everything organized.

 All you have to do is hold down on the bookmark icon, click the “+” button and viola!
 To add posts in the album, again, hold down on the bookmark and select the relevant album.

 2. Put together your outfit in advance

 The right outfit can make all the difference.
-We opted for a bright ruffled red dress to really stand out from the throngs of yellow sunflowers.
-It’s also a complementary colour to the abundance of green foliage in the Flower Dome.
+We opted for a bright ruffled red dress to really stand out and add a vibrant pop of colour.

 Note: Avoid whites, as this can make you appear overexposed in photos, and blacks that don’t catch light well.

 Accessorizing will definitely help sell the lie look.
 Carry a cute little clutch, pop on a pair of shades and bold tassel earrings that scream major vacay vibes.

 For footwear, go with tan/nude sandals or comfortable slip-ons that give the illusion of long legs.

 3. What to bring for your shoot